U.S. House poised to pass immigrant protections for 'Dreamers,' farm workers

 As president, Trump significantly rolled back the Temporary Protected Status program.
 In 2017 he also rescinded former President Barack Obama’s Deferred Action for Childhood Arrivals program aimed at shielding qualifying Dreamers from deportation.

-Biden has expressed support for enacting wide-ranging immigration legislation to replace outdated 1986 laws.
-Some 11 million immigrants have been living in the United States illegally for years.
+The White House said on Thursday it backed both House bills.
+But it also urged lawmakers to adopt other reforms by passing Biden’s sweeping immigration bill that was introduced last month, saying this would secure the border and “address the root causes of instability and unsafe conditions causing migration from Central America.”

+Biden’s wide-ranging plan would provide a path to U.S. citizenship for an estimated 11 million immigrants in the country illegally.
+But it faces long odds.
+The Senate’s No. 2 Democrat, Dick Durbin, said this week it does not have the necessary support in the House or Senate.

-Democrats had hoped that the two more narrow measures up for House votes on Thursday might have the support of enough Republicans to win passage in the Senate, where a super-majority of 60 votes is needed for most legislation to advance in the 100-member chamber.
+Democrats hope the two more narrow measures facing House votes on Thursday might draw the support of enough Republicans to win passage in the Senate, where a super-majority of 60 votes is needed for most legislation to advance in the 100-member chamber.

+But Senate Republican Leader Mitch McConnell panned the House efforts on Thursday, calling the approach an “amnesty plan that would create a special new pathway to citizenship for illegal immigrants working in certain industries.”
+This, he said, would exacerbate the problems at the border.

 Democrats began pushing for Dreamer protections in 2001.
-But time after time, most recently in 2018, legislation sputtered in the House or Senate amid opposition from Republicans, many of whom argued illegal immigrants should not be rewarded, no matter their age.
+But time after time, most recently in 2018, legislation sputtered in the House or Senate amid opposition from Republicans, many of whom argued that immigrants who came to the country illegally should not be rewarded, no matter their age.

 Our Standards: The Thomson Reuters Trust Principles.